slusarczyk41/algo_retraining/README.md

 None
 ###### Next steps
 Create such a thing and apply it on pure python chart - decide whether it is useful or not.

+### Fibonacci strategy

+###### Descriptioon
+Logic behind that is quite simple, use popular fibonacci extension levels to open trades.
+The problem is how to define it and find proper max/min values for a trend in the code
+###### Results
+None
+###### Next steps
+Try with approach that the time frame for max/min values looking is the same as size of meta trader 4 window on different intervals.